 Using a tool like the budget calculator can make the budgeting task a lot quicker and easier.
 If you download the Excel version, you can update your budget easily whenever your circumstances change.

 If you’re trying to reach a financial goal (or two), having a plan will help you stay on track and get you there faster.
 Think about what you want to achieve in the short, medium and long-term.
 Write it down.
 Estimate how much it will cost, and how long it will take you to save.
 Moneysmart has a savings goals calculator that can help you work this out quickly.
 Your budget will tell you how much is left each pay to put towards your goals.

 Here’s an example of a savings plan for a couple with a starting balance of $10,000 and $800 available each pay to save.
 If you do have a partner, make sure you’re on the same page when it comes to goals and saving.

-Separate savings from your bills and spending accounts so you can see the progress you are making and will be less likely to accidently spend it.
-Savings for shorter-term goals are probably best kept in a savings account, but you might reach longer term goals faster if you invest your cash.
+Separate savings from your bills and spending accounts so you can see the progress you are making and will be less likely to accidentally spend it.
+Savings for shorter-term goals are probably best kept in a savings account, but you might reach longer-term goals faster if you invest your cash.